MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Few remarks according to these figures:

-- The model is learning and correctly converging as we see it through the decreasing losses
+- The model is learning and correctly converging as we see it in the decreasing losses
 - The model is very good at identifying good and bad reviews.
 It has a slightly lower performance on average reviews though.
 This can be explained by the core nature of these reviews.
 They are more nuanced in general and easily, even for a human, mis-interpreted as bad or good reviews.
 - A three class classification problem is more difficult than a binary one.
 In fact, if you focus on a binary classification problem, you can reach 95% accuracy.
 Nevertheless, training a 3 class classifier has the advantage of identifying mitigated reviews which can be interesting.

 To learn more about the training arguments and options, please check out the original <a href="https://github.com/ahmedbesbes/character-based-cnn">repo</a>.

-From now on, we'll use the trained model that is saved as a release <a href="https://github.com/ahmedbesbes/character-based-cnn/releases/download/english/model_en.pth">here</a>.
+From now on, we'll use the trained model that is saved as a release <a href="https://github.com/ahmedbesbes/character-based-cnn/releases/download/model_en_tp_amazon/model_tp_amazon_1014.pth">here</a>.
 When running the app for the first time, it'll get downloaded from that link and locally saved (in the container) for the inference.

 ## 3 - Building an interactive web app 📲 with Dash, Flask and PostgeSQL